DNA-encoded REconfigurable and Active Matter

 Gene-Containing DNA

-Besides encoding structural dynamics, we will also incorporate gene-containing DNA in interface-rich materials (films, drops, emulsions) to program, at a genetic level for the first time, the active behavior and dynamic functionality of these systems.
+Besides encoding structural dynamics, we will also incorporate gene-containing DNA in interface-rich materials such as films, drops, and emulsions.
+This will allow us to program, at a genetic level for the first time, the active behavior and dynamic functionality of these systems.

 In Situ Cell-Free Expression